 Deal With Difficult Clients Professionally

 Know when to cut your losses and walk away.
-Some business owners just aren’t ready for social media yet, or have control issues.
-If they won’t let you do your job, let them go.
+Some business owners aren’t ready for social media yet or have control issues.
+If they don’t let you do your job, let them go.
 Don’t let them force you into failure.
-While the issues that make a client difficult can vary widely, problem clients generally fall into one of three groups:
+While the problems that make a client difficult can vary widely, problem clients generally fall into one of three groups:

 1. How To Deal With The Unresponsive Client

-What often happens with this kind of client is that at the end of a billing cycle, they wind up asking “Is that all you got you done?”
-They don’t stop to consider the time and opportunity lost waiting for feedback or the amount of time wasted trying to get that feedback to move forward.
+What often happens with this kind of client is that they wind up asking, “Is that all you got you done?”
+They don’t stop considering the time and opportunity lost waiting for feedback or the amount of time wasted trying to get that feedback to move forward.

-The best way to deal with an unresponsive client is to firmly but nicely let them know at each step that you cannot move forward without timely communication, and that delays in getting back to you will cause delays in their project and limit your ability to help them.
+The best way to deal with an unresponsive client is to firmly but nicely let them know at each step that you cannot move forward without timely communication.
+Delays in getting back to you will cause delays in their project and limit your ability to help them.